(800) 356-0026 Ext. 21650

 The course of study was designed to develop a cadre of interprofessional clinical educators with the knowledge and skills to lead in a dynamic and changing healthcare system.
 Students are expected to demonstrate the application of content knowledge to their specific clinical profession and engage in robust dialogues with other healthcare professionals.

 The program evaluates the overall quality of its applicants, looking at prior academic achievement, personal motivation, knowledge of health care, and profession relates experience.
 Specific criteria for admission are as follows:

 Applicants must provide the following information

-The Office of Admissions processes applications on a year-round basis.
-Students are admitted to begin studies during the fall, winter or summer semester.
+The office of admissions processes applications on a year-round basis.
+Students are admitted to begin classes during the fall, winter or summer semesters.
 To be considered for admissions, all applicants must:

 It is the applicant’s responsibility to have this coursework evaluated.
 An official course-by-course evaluation with a cumulative grade point average must be sent directly from the evaluation service to NSU’s Enrollment Processing Services.

 The applicant who has graduated from a college or university in a country where English is not the primary language, regardless of United States residency status, must obtain a minimum TOEFL score of 550 using the paper based test or a score of 79 on the internet based version or a minimum International English Language Testing System (IELTS) score of 6.0.
 An official set of TOEFL scores must be sent to NSU directly from the Educational Testing Service.
 An applicant who took the IELTS, must contact the center where the examination was given and request that an official set of scores be sent directly to NSU.

 International students are encouraged to visit the Office of International Affairs for requirements to obtain an I-20 or contact the office by telephone at (954) 262-7240 or 800-541-6682, ext.
 27240 for additional assistance.